When should a parent pursue Speech Therapy for their child?

 At 18 months:

-- uses "uh” with pointing to request needs/wants
+- Uses “uh” with pointing to request needs and wants

 At 2 years of age:

-- expressive vocabulary of less than 50 words
+- Expressive vocabulary of fewer than 50 words

-- does not put 2 words together to form a phrase
+- Does not put two words together to form a phrase

 At 3-4 years of age: